seqan/learning-resources/doc/nanocourse/bitvectors.md

 `std::vector` over `uint64_t`.
 The constructor should have one parameter that is the number of bits you would like to store in your bitvector.

-If you aren't an experienced C++ programmer, take a look at this backbone and fill in the *TODOs*:
+If you are inexperienced with C++, take a look at this backbone and fill in the *TODOs*:

 \hint
 ```cpp